 UT Southwestern Medical Center strives to be a model of diversity and inclusion in the workplace.
 Our division of Respiratory Medicine is a reflection of different backgrounds and cultures.
 As such, we seek to attract diverse talent, celebrate individuality and nurture success for fellows of all backgrounds and perspectives.

-Created as an on-campus networking and professional development program for underrepresented and/or discriminated groups, the Housestaff Emerging Academy of Leaders (HEAL) for underrepresented groups is an example of UTSW’s commitment to foster diversity on campus.
-More information on UT Southwestern’s vision and commitment to diversity and inclusion can be accessed through the UTSW Office of Diversity and Inclusion
+Created as an on-campus networking and professional development program for underrepresented and/or discriminated groups, the Housestaff Emerging Academy of Leaders (HEAL) is a development program open to all residents.

 We believe that well-being and finding work-life balance is an important aspect of training and a necessary skill to master for a successful and joyful career.
 Faculty and fellows can choose to enjoy activities together outside of work including Journal Club dinners hosted by faculty where we discuss and critically analyze recently published literature and/or participate in volunteer opportunities such as the annual Great Strides CF fundraising walk.